 We depend on our key personnel.
 We depend on the efforts of our executive officers and other key personnel.
 While we believe that we could find replacements for these key personnel, the loss of their services could have a significant adverse effect on our operations.
-We do not intend to obtain keyman life insurance with respect to any of our personnel.
+On November 3, 1999, Terence C. Golden, our President and Chief Executive Officer, announced his resignation effective in May 2000.
+Mr. Golden will remain on the Board of Directors.
+The Board of Directors has appointed Christopher J. Nassetta, currently our Executive Vice President and Chief Operating Officer, as our President and Chief Executive Officer, as our President and Chief Executive Officer upon the effectiveness of Mr. Golden's resignation.
+Mr. Nassetta also became a member of the Board of Directors at the time of the announcement of Mr. Golden's resignation.
+We do not intend to obtain key-man life insurance with respect to any of our personnel.